jcorry/morellis/readme.md

 The idea is that as the store personnel retires empty barrels and replaces them with new flavors, they can update the current flavors using a mobile web app.
 Each of the store locations keeps 12 flavors current at a time.
 The company has ~40 total flavors.
 Each store's active/current flavors are selected from the company's ~40 total flavors.
 Company flavors change infrequently, current flavors at a store change frequently.

+### Morellis Admin can:
+- Manage store location data
+- Manage company available flavors

+### Morellis Staff Can:
+- Manage store active flavors

-Customers can
+### Customers can
-save their favorite flavors (or flavor keywords) using a very low friction SMS interface.
+- Save their favorite flavors (or flavor keywords) using a very low friction SMS interface.
-When a flavor that matches a customer's saved flavor keywords is loaded into the cooler, the customers that have keywords saved matching that flavor are notified via SMS.
+- Be notified when a flavor matching their saved keywords is made active at a store

 ## Client Growth Opportunity
 I expect this to drive sales even as an MVP.
 Moving forward, the client might be approached